sonald/sc/README.md

 # sc
-A simple compiler for subset of C
+A simple compiler for subset of C99 written in Go, just a demo now